vishwajeet-hogale/Music-Reconstruction/README.md

 2) Clone the repository onto your local machine.

 3) In the command terminal of your choice, navigate to the directory containing the project.
-Run the command "npm start".
+Run the command "npm start" in the terminal.

 4) The GUI should launch in a localhost.
 On the main page of the GUI, there is an option to choose the MIDI files you are working with.